 Said to have been founded in 628, and said to be Tokyo's oldest temple is also one of Japan's top sightseeing spots, visited by tourists from around the world.
-The Hozomon Gate, from which a massive 400-kg paper lantern hangs, has a formidable presence, while the five-storied pagoda houses a relic of Buddha on its uppermost level.
+The Hozomon Gate, from which a massive 450-kg paper lantern hangs, has a formidable presence, while the five-storied pagoda houses a relic of Buddha on its uppermost level.
 The grounds are illuminated from sundown to around 11 p.m., creating an enchanting atmosphere.
 All the structures that make up this splendid temple complex are vermilion-lacquered and majestic, including the Main Hall, which has a dramatically sloped roof covered with 89.000 titanium tiles.
 Wheelchair users can take the elevator to the left of the Main Hall.
 The pathways on the grounds are very wide and wheelchair users can get around easily, and go all the way up to the offertory box.

-Denboin Street

-About

-This thoroughfare intersects with Nakamise Street and measures about 200 meters from beginning to end.
+TEL 03-3842-0181 ¥ Free entry to grounds Main Hall hours: 6:00-17:00 (Oct-Mar, 6:30-17:00) X Free entry to grounds Denboin Street About This thoroughfare intersects with Nakamise Street and measures about 200 meters from beginning to end.
 The street is named for Denboin Temple, which serves as the monks' quarters for Sensoji Temple.
 It is packed with shops that exude the atmosphere of old Tokyo, selling traditional items like kimono fabrics and Edo Kiriko cut glassware.

 The street is wide and offers easy access to wheelchair users.
 Along the street, a wheelchair-accessible restroom is available at Asakusa Public Hall across from Denboin Temple.

 Sightseeing Spots Nearby Facility

 Shiba Park

 Kyu-Shiba-rikyu Gardens

-Asakusa Culture Tourist
+Asakusa Culture Tourist Information Center

-Information Center Shin-Nakamise Street
+Shin-Nakamise Street

 Description

 This lush metropolitan park built around Zojoji Temple opened in 1873.

 This daimyo garden was built in the early Edo period.
 The arrangement of land and beautiful placement of rocks in the garden, centered on a pond, are breathtaking.

 A tourist information center located in front of Kaminarimon Gate.
 The view from the observation deck on the 8th floor is spectacular.

 121 shops line this street, which traverses Asakusa east to west.
 The covered arcade keeps shoppers dry on rainy days

-Accessibility information

-Maps showing a wheelchair-accessible route through the gardens that avoids steps and gravel are distributed at the reception counter.

 Assistance in foreign languages is available.
 Wheelchairs can be borrowed at the information

 Tactile paving is installed near where the shopping street intersects with the road.
 Watch out for large crowds at the intersection with Nakamise Street in particular.

 03-3842-5566

 ■Telephone number

 03-3431-4359

 (Service Center)

 03-3434-4029

 (Service Center)

 Varies by shop

 13 Yanaka, Nezu, Sendagi

 Strolling through Yanesen